 Recently, Amplify Education transitioned from a traditional data centre to utilise Amazon Web Services for its hosting needs.
 As part of this transition, my team had to handle the movement of our Selenium Grid infrastructure to the cloud.
 This presented a number of challenges but also yielded many rewards.
 We moved from a static, perpetually undersized Selenium Grid to one that dynamically resizes to fit out needs.

 Our ultimate solution utilises a number of AWS Services (EC2/Lambda/DynamoDB) to achieve a dynamically sizing Selenium Grid.
-We wrote an autoscaling service in Lambda using metrics from Datadog and wrote a proxy service in Lambda for multiple Selenium Grid Hubs that handles both traditional Selenium Grid Hubs as well as seamlessly sending sessions to Sauce Labs.
+We wrote an autoscaling service in Lambda using metrics from Datadog and wrote a proxy service for multiple Selenium Grid Hubs that handles both traditional Selenium Grid Hubs as well as seamlessly sending sessions to Sauce Labs.
 Finally, we took advantage of AWS EC2 Spot Instances to significantly reduce costs via Spotinst.
 The combination of Lambda and Spotinst has significantly reduced the costs of running our Selenium Grid infrastructure while at the same time making our Selenium Grid more capable by allowing us to run more powerful instances when we need them.

 Documentation is often treated as an afterthought and an undesirable part of the creative process, but it doesn’t have to be.
 Documentation can be seen as your effective and efficient method for you to tell your story in a comprehensive and engaging way.
 What the Doc?!?! will help both the writer and reader understand the value in of documentation and the role it, consciously or unconsciously plays in communicating your story to the world.